itavero/homebridge-z2m/README.md

 Unfortunately, a downside is that the device must have published its data before the plugin knows how HomeKit could use it.
 All devices except the Coordinator will be exposed to HomeKit, even before any services are discovered.
 So, you could already put your new device in the right room in the _Home_ app, even though you might not be able to use it already.

-_(TBD: How to handle devices [light bulbs for instance] that almost never publish data?
-Maybe periodically publish an empty message to `zigbee2mqtt/[FRIENDLY_NAME]/get` for devices of which no state has been received?)_

 _(TBD: How to ignore/exclude devices?
 Probably need a configuration item for that.)_

 _(TBD: How to handle when a lights state contains both `color_temp` and `color`?
 Which one to follow?
 Maybe monitor for changes or monitor `zigbee2mqtt/[FRIENDLY_NAME]/set`?)_